pieterberg/Smartie-Sorter/documentation/components.md

 Infill settings that maximise the part strength of the 3D printed components should be used.

 The 3D printed components should then be glued in place.
+The structural 3D printed components, such as the Electronics Holder, should be glued using a clear epoxy.
+The 3D printed components that are involved in the Colour Detection Mechanism should be glued using a cyanoacrylate adhesive (super glue).

 ### 1.4.
 Labels